 - Playoff Games…

-- Teams are awarded (1) 1 minute time-out per team in Regulation Time
+- Teams are awarded (1) one minute time-out per team in Regulation Time

 - The clock will stop.
 Timeout does NOT roll over to OT.
 No timeouts in OT